qeeqbox/social-analyzer/README.md

 API and Web App for analyzing & finding a person profile across +300 social media websites.
 It includes different string analysis and detection modules, you can choose which combination of modules to use during the investigation.
 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes)

-I have been getting requests from all over the place asking me to add a python CLI (I'm working on it) 👍👍👍

 **Please submit your contribution in a Pull Request!**

 ## Updates
+- (Done! v2) Added a standalone python script (limited to FindUserProfilesFast option) 👏
 - (New) Added a slack [channel](https://qeeqbox.slack.com/messages/social-analyzer)
 - (New) Added Custom user-agent option
-- (New) Added a small CLI (You can use this project from Command Line, but it's limited to FindUserProflesFast option) 👏
+- (New) Added a small CLI (You can use this project from Command Line, but it's limited to FindUserProfilesFast option) 👏
 - Added an optional timeout and implicit wait for each detection (Some websites have a delay logic implemented in the backend)
 - Added logs (user request)
 - Added 5 seconds timeout to https.get (user request)